emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 03. The settings interface

 == Changelog ==
+= 6.4.4 =
+* Without register, E-MAILiT allow you track how visitors are sharing and what content is being shared and driving traffic back to your site.
+View E-MAILiT social share data in your Google Analytics dashboard you already use.
+* Update FAQ.
 = 6.4.3 =
 * Place your buttons in both position (top and bottom of a page/article etc.).
 * Frontend WordPress admin panel: UX interface re-design.